 An impairment loss in respect of goodwill is not reversed.
-In respect of other assets, impairment losses recognised in prior periods are assessed at each reporting date for any indications that the loss has decreased or no longer exists.
+In respect of other assets, impairment losses recognised in prior periods are also as the respect of other assets.
+In respect of other assets, impairment losses recognised in prior periods are also as the respect of other assets.
+In respect of other assets, impairment losses recognised in prior periods are also as the respect of other assets.
+In respect of other assets, impairment losses recognised in prior periods are also as the respect of other assets.
+The respect of other assets are also as the respect of other assets are also as the respect of other assets.
+The respect of other assets are also as the respect of other assets are also as the respect of other assets.
+The respect of other assets are also as the respect of other as the respect of otheassessed at each reporting date for any indications that the loss has decreased or no longer exists.
 An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.